Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Building blocks of methods for HTE evaluation

 Both S- and T-learning methods may fail to capture the predictive effects accurately.
 For example, a S-learner based on a RF model may fail to capture important treatment-by-covariate interaction effects if the fit is dominated by splits on prognostic factors.
-To ensure the predictive effects are not missed, researchers\cite{Foster2011,Hermansson2021} proposed including in the set of candidate predictors treatment-by-covariate interactions $X \times T$, which in some scenarios proved helpful.
+To ensure the predictive effects are not missed, researchers\cite{Foster2011,Hermansson2021} proposed including in the set of candidate predictors for RF treatment-by-covariate interactions $X \times T$, which in some scenarios proved helpful.
+Some researchers argued for separately fitting outcome models for the treated and control groups while taking into account the lack of balance between the groups (in the setting with non-randomized treatment assignments).
+For example, Shalit et al\cite{Shalit2017} proposed a neural network version of T-learning where the outcome functions $m_0(X)$ and $m_1(X)$ are learned simultaneously by a network with separate but jointly trained compartments (``heads'') for the two functions, while the covariates are transformed from their original space into the so-called \textit{representation} space by a one-to-one $p$-dimensional function $\Phi(X)$ learned from the data; therefore the solution is obtained via $m_t(x)=m(t,\Phi(x)), t \in \{0,1\}$.
+The loss function incorporates a penalty term for the covariate misbalance in the representation space $\Phi(X)$ between the treated and control groups, in hopes that identifying and incorporating in the solution such a balanced space would indirectly improve estimation of the target causal parameter, $\Delta(x)$.
 On the other hand, fitting models separately in each arm in T-learning may induce spurious treatment-by-covariate interactions in the estimated CATE.
-The presence of regularization bias in CATE based on modeling outcomes in each trial arm via ML methods was discussed in Chernozhukov at al \cite{Chernozhukov2020}.
-It was argued\cite{Kuenzel2019} that such bias is particularly likely when the sample sizes in the two arms are drastically different.
+The presence of regularization bias in CATE based on modeling outcomes in each trial arm via ML methods was discussed in Chernozhukov at al. \cite{Chernozhukov2020} It was argued\cite{Kuenzel2019} that such bias is particularly likely when the sample sizes in the two arms are drastically different.
 For example, when analyzing observational data, there may be many more subjects in the control than in the treatment arm.
 As a result, a non-parametric ML estimator for the response in the control arm, $\widehat{m}(0,x)$, may be of much higher complexity than that for the treatment group, $\widehat{m}(1,x)$, and the final estimator of CATE obtained as their difference may have spurious ``wiggles'' contributed by the estimator from the control arm.

 Motivated by such a scenario, K\"unzel et al \cite{Kuenzel2019} proposed a method called X-learner, which is a ``hybrid'' estimator of CATE formed as a weighted average of two estimators $\widehat{\Delta}_0(x)$ and $\widehat{\Delta}_1(x)$ constructed using a multi-step procedure.
 For $\widehat{\Delta}_1(x)$, first, ``coarse'' estimates of ITE are computed for subjects in the treatment arm by contrasting their observed potential outcomes $Y_i(1)=Y_i, i\in \{i: T_i=1\}$ with the counterfactual outcomes $\widehat{Y}_i(0)$ predicted from the response model $m_0(x)$ estimated from the control arm.
 That is, $\widehat{\Delta}_i=Y_i-\widehat{m}_0(X_i)$, $i \in \{i: T_i=1 \}$.
 At the second step, $\widehat{\Delta}_i, i \in \{i: T_i=1 \}$ are modeled as a response variable using the treatment arm alone, resulting in the estimator $\widehat{\Delta}_1(x)$ that can be evaluated on any subject as a function of the candidate covariates $X$.
 Similarly, the second estimator $\widehat{\Delta}_0(x)$ is constructed utilizing the observed outcomes from subjects in the control arm and their counterfactual responses predicted from a model for $m_1(x)$ estimated in the treatment arm, $\widehat{\Delta}_i=\widehat{m}_1(X_i)-Y_i$, $i \in \{i: T_i=0\}$.
 Then $\widehat{\Delta}_0(x)$ is obtained by regressing $\widehat{\Delta}_i$ on the covariates using observations from the control arm.
 The final estimator for the X-learner is obtained as